The Board of

 nights each year.
 Additional optional nights as requested.

-other words, Directors in slated and elected positions of two-year
+- For the purpose of honoring their existing service commitments, Directors in slated and elected positions of two-year

 terms should not, under ordinary circumstances, accept a nomination for